osgeonl/geonetwork-dutch-skin/README.md

 # Installation instructions

+## at build time (mvn install)

-Initialise the skin as a git submodule in /web-ui/src/main/resources/catalog/views
+- Initialise the skin as a git submodule in /web-ui/src/main/resources/catalog/views

 `git submodule add https://github.com/osgeonl/geonetwork-dutch-skin.git web-ui/src/main/resources/catalog/views/dutch 3.4.x
 git submodule init`

+## at run time (war)

+- Deploy the latest geonetwork 3.4.x war from sourceforge
+- grab a zip of https://github.com/osgeonl/geonetwork-dutch-skin/tree/3.4.x
+- unzip it in /geonetwork/catalog/views/dutch

+## next

 Verify the view by browsing to catalog.search?view=dutch.
 If ok, then alter the setting "view" to "dutch" in admin > settings